frederic-auchere/OHP/README.md

 The last two terms are the variance of the noises from the parasitic sources: read noise, sky background and thermal signal.
 With a cooled camera, the thermal noise can easily be negligible before the sky background.
 The ratio

-R = [ &#0963;_r&#0178; + t * K ] / [ t * K ]
+R = ( &#0963;_r&#0178; + t * K ) / ( t * K )

 represents the noise relative to the ideal detector case (no read noise, no thermal noise).
 Interestingly, it does not depend upon the number of exposures.
 We can then define a maximum acceptable value for this ratio, so that

 R < (1 + &#0949;)&#0178;

-with &#0949; representing the acceptable increase in noise, *e.g* 0.01 for 1%.
-We then derive the corresponding exposure time.
+with &#0949; representing the acceptable increase in noise, *e.g.* 0.1 for 10%.
+We then derive the corresponding exposure time

 t = &#0963;_r&#0178; / { K * [ (1 + &#0949;)&#0178; - 1] }

 Exposure times larger than that will only provide marginal reduction of the noise in the stack.
 For a given &#0949;, the optimum exposure time thus proportional to the ratio &#0963;_r&#0178; / K. The higher the read noise, the longer the required exposure time.
 The brighter the sky background, the shorter the required exposure time.
+For example, for a read noise of 1.4 electrons, a [sky brightness](sky.ipynb) of 0.35 electrons, one gets t = 27 s for &#0949; = 0.1 (10% acceptable increase).